-The RADIUS proxy is deployed on the alter-ego system.
+The RADIUS proxy is deployed on the target system.
 It receives RADIUS requests for accounts to be charged for a session.
-It also detects to which system (the main or alter-ego) accounts belong.
+It also detects to which system (source or target) accounts belong.
 The RADIUS proxy then sends the requests to that specific system.